James Corden: Personal life

 Corden resides in Los Angeles with his family.
 He maintains a home in Belsize Park, London, and Templecombe House at Wargrave in Berkshire.

-In April 2020 during the COVID-19 pandemic, Corden paid the salaries of furloughed employees on the Late Late Show.
+In April 2020, during the COVID-19 pandemic, Corden paid the salaries of furloughed employees on the Late Late Show.
 He also launched a fundraising campaign with the NBA to benefit Feed the Children.
-On January 6, 2022, Corden announced that he had tested positive for COVID-19.
+In January 2022, Corden announced that he had tested positive for COVID-19.
 He mentioned that he was fine and that he was already fully vaccinated and boosted.

 In 2022, Corden was banned from New York restaurant Balthazar by proprietor Keith McNally, after reportedly being "abusive" and "extremely nasty" to staff.
-The ban was later rescinded after Corden apologised to McNally in private and in public, admitting that he had been "ungracious."
+The ban was later rescinded after Corden apologised to McNally in private and in public, admitting that he had been "ungracious".